-The Future of Human Reproduction is an innovative, interdisciplinary research programme exploring the cultural, ethical, legal and social challenges that may emerge as technological advances fundamentally change the possibilities for human reproduction.
+An innovative, interdisciplinary research programme, funded by Wellcome, exploring the cultural, ethical, legal and social challenges that will emerge as technological advances fundamentally change the possibilities for human reproduction.

 To push academic boundaries by developing new methods, research agendas and interdisciplinary ways of working to tackle the conceptual and ethical implications of a range of future reproductive scenarios likely to be technologically possible within a generation.

 The complete or partial gestation of a fetus outside of the human body, in an artificial womb environment, creating children who have not been ‘born’ in the usual sense of the term.

 The creation of embryos from artificial eggs and sperm opening up the possibility of same-sex, multiplex (multi-person) or singular genetic parenting.

 A type of genetic engineering that enables changes to the DNA of organisms.
 This could lead to future children being ‘chosen’ or ‘designed’ with far greater levels of prevision than at present.

 We are a team of academics and researchers from six different humanities and social sciences disciplines: design, English literature, law, linguistics, philosophy, and psychology.